 Commodore Pet 2001-N/CBM 3032

-(Note: I also describe this machine in a YouTube video (now in HD!))
+(Note: Click on the first image for a larger view.
+I also describe this machine in a YouTube video (now in HD!))

 There are some classic computers that just LOOK like a computer should.
 Yes, if retro-style has a winner, it would have to be the 3032 variant of the Commodore PET.